fetchai/agents-aea/docs/core-components-2.md

 <a href="../api/contracts/base#contract-objects">`Contracts`</a> wrap smart contracts for third-party decentralized ledgers.
 In particular, they provide wrappers around the API or ABI of a smart contract.
 They expose an API to abstract implementation specifics of the ABI from the skills.

-Contracts usually contain the logic to create contract txs.
+Contracts usually contain the logic to create contract transactions.

 Contracts can be added as packages.
 For more details on contracts also read the contract guide <a href="../contract">here</a>.